PROJECT-KORE-LLC/Somniasyllabus/README.md

 * **The Big Screen:** Want to make your room entirely magical?
 Use your browser's Tab Mirroring to cast the environment to your living room TV.
 * **Custom Vibes:** Visit sites like *Pixabay.com* for free, high-quality ambient audio files to upload into your mixer, or use AI image generators to create the exact aesthetic background you want for your space.

+---

+## 🎵 A Massive Thank You
+A huge, cozy shoutout to the incredible contributors on **Pixabay**.
+The beautiful default audio tracks in this engine were provided by their amazing community.
+You are the real MVPs for providing the soundtrack to our digital sanctuary!

 *Enjoy your peace.*